 The Middle District entered Phase One on June 1, 2020.
-During the month of June, we will monitor the implementation of Phase One and make adjustments as needed.
-On or about June 15, 2020, we will begin planning to move into Phase Two by assessing the Gating Criteria and evaluating public health and AO guidance.
-We will continue to follow a 15-day evaluation cycle as we move through the phases.
+During the month of June, we monitored the implementation of Phase One and make adjustments as needed.
+We assessed the Gating Criteria and evaluated public health and AO guidance, and have decided to move into Phase Two on July 1, 2020.
+We anticipate staying in Phase Two status for the entire month of July.
+We will continue to assess the Gating Criteria and our safety protocols in order to decide when to move into Phase Three.

-A. PHASE ONE
+A. Phase One